 Dozens of hands-on displays let you experience and explore technological principles, processes, and histories in a more memorable manner.

-For example, you might spin planets along the curvature of space, “ride” a cable car, sit in a wheelchair simulator, or send a message by morse code.
+For example, you might “ride” a cable car, sit in a wheelchair simulator, appear in a newsroom broadcast, send a message by morse code, or perform on a giant karaoke stage.

 3. The kid-friendly exhibits

 The Technisches Museum remains one of Vienna’s best places for entertaining the kids.
-Many of the interactive experiences specifically target children, plus two large play areas help burn away the energy of the youngest family members.
+Many of the interactive experiences specifically target children, plus two play & activity areas (these require a separate timeslot ticket) help burn away the energy of the youngest family members.

 Posters throughout the museum highlight the work of women scientists and help redress the imbalance in our understanding of historical gender roles in technological progress.

-In my experience, the temporary exhibitions at the museum always prove entertaining and informative.
+Finally, the temporary exhibitions at the museum always prove entertaining and informative (see below for the current schedules).
+Those I’ve enjoyed recently include:

 All this excellence comes at a price…tired feet and minds.